saecki/zig-grep/paper/paper.typ

 After some investigation it turned out that initializing the regex iterator provided by the `rure` crate had more overhead than expected, and running the regex search on the whole text instead of every line would improve performance significantly.
 Following this change, I found out that the `rure` library also provided a function that allowed searching from a specified start index inside the passed text slice.
 Using this function avoided allocating the iterator in the first place.

-=== Line by line searching with fixed size buffer Since one of the tests was to search an 8gb large text file, the input would need to be split up into smaller chunks as to avoid running out of memory.
+=== Line by line searching with fixed size buffer Since one of the tests was to search an 8Gb large text file, the input would need to be split up into smaller chunks as to avoid running out of memory.
 This is done using a fixed size buffer which only loads part of the file, searching that buffer up to the last fully included line, then moving the unsearched parts including possibly relevant context lines to the start of the buffer, and eventually refilling the buffer with remaining data to search.
 Since lines need to be iterated anyway to calculate line numbers, and the implementation was now using the function that searches the text directly without an iterator, I decided to once again search each line individually, instead of the whole text.

 === Whole text searching with fixed size buffer
-After further investigation I discovered that the overhead of searching each line didn't just come from  the `rure` iterator, but that special regex patterns introduced large overhead when starting the search.
+After further investigation I discovered that the overhead of searching each line did not just come from the `rure` iterator, but that special regex patterns introduced large overhead when starting the search.
 One example was the word character pattern `\w`, which has to respect possibly multi-byte unicode characters.
 Since the `rure` library uses a finite automata (state machine), matching multiple word characters results in a large number of states @rust_regex_issue_1095.
 This state machine, although only compiled once, needs to be initialized in memory every time a search is started.
 Disabling unicode support during the regex pattern compilation significantly improves performance.
 With these findings, the regex pattern matching was once again adjusted to be run on the whole text buffer, to restore previously achieved performance.

 One additional bug that I only tackled at this stage was to prevent regex matches that spanned multiple lines.
-If a match is found that spans multiple lines an additional search is run only on the first matched line, if it succeeds too, only this match is highlighted and printed, otherwise it's a false positive.
+If a match is found that spans multiple lines an additional search is run only on the first matched line, if it succeeds too, only this match is highlighted and printed, otherwise it is a false positive.

 == Parallelization
 At this point most easy wins in single threaded optimization were off the table, so the next major performance improvements would come from using multiple threads.
 The most time consuming sections of the program are accessing the file system, and searching the text.